Rosellez/Macatangay-Roselle_IT2104ACPactivities/FINAL PROJECT/README.md

  - **Supporting Responsible Consumption:**
 Features like low-stock alerts and precise sales recording ensure that the products align with demand, avoiding unnecessary surplus or shortages.

-This falls under SDG 12: Responsible Consumption and Production.
+This falls under SDG 8: Decent Work and Economic Growth and SDG 12: Responsible Consumption and Production

 ------